nuwcru/krmp_varSens/README.md

-# krmp_varSens
+# Variance Sensitivity

-Central location for work on variance sensitivity
+An examination of variance sensitivity among breeding Peregrine Falcon in response to environmental conditions and brood demand.